johnmathews/johnmathews.is/data/blog/how-to-learn-a-language.md

 ## Background

+### Why now

+I've lived in the Netherlands for 5 years now.
+I've bought a house, changed jobs, and my son was born here.
+Through all these experiences I haven't needed to learn Dutch.
+But as my children get older it will become increasingly useful to speak Dutch socially, and my children will likely consider themselves more Dutch than British.
+I live and work in the Netherlands, but I am not part of the culture.

+I want this to change, and I've decided that I will learn to speak Dutch fluently.
+Learning needs to become a fun hobby, something that I enjoy and look forward to.

 ### My name is "two loaves of bread"

 To me, language learning has always been either intimidating or boring.
-It started off badly when, sometime around the age of ten I walked into a bakery in France and announced that my name was "two loaves of bread".
+It started off badly when sometime around the age of ten I walked into a bakery in France and announced that my name was "two loaves of bread".
 Everyone laughed.
-Later on at secondary school I was so shy that even the thought of speaking in German, French or Spanish class was terrifying.
+Later on at secondary school I was so shy that the thought of trying to speak French or German to another person was terrifying.

-Despite not loving language learning, I spent a couple of months in Mexico when I was ~20 and I somehow went from not being able to order food at the beginning, to discussing (badly) politics with a local.
+Despite not loving language learning, I spent a couple of months in Mexico when I was ~20 and I somehow went from not being able to order food, to discussing politics (badly) with a local.
 I'm still not sure how.
 I've never taken a Spanish class, but did try some conversational "teach-yourself" courses, and watched some movies.